Clubs & Organizations

 The Platteville Jaycees contribute to the advancement of the global community by providing the opportunity for young people to develop their leadership skills, social responsibility, entrepreneurship and fellowship.

-They meet the first Thursday of each month at 7 p.m. in the downstairs of The Ticket Bar & Grill.
+They meet the first Thursday of each month at 7 p.m., June-September at the Legion Park Shelter, May-October in the downstairs of The Ticket Bar & Grill.

 Phone Number(608) 348-6492

 Projects include: youth baseball, swim team, scholarships, assisted living visits, peanut sales, pancake breakfasts, cream puff sales and more.

 Meetings are held Tuesdays every week at noon via Zoom

 The group meets the first Wednesday of the month at 7:30 p.m. at Pioneer Lanes.

 The Platteville Optimist Club was formed in 1919 and charted in 1968.
 Its membership currently consists of 85 community-minded men and women.
 The motto is "A Friend of Youth."
 Optimist International's mission is to provide hope and a positive vision to bring out the best in kids.

 Meetings are held Fridays at 7 a.m. via Zoom.